 - Business loans: Atom offers business loans and buy-to-let loans for small businesses and sole traders, avaialable through intermediary brokers.

 The app also features:

+You might also have concerns about the bank’s day-to-day security features – how effective is the bank at stopping fraud?
 Well, it offers broadly the same security features as a traditional banking app.
 Instead of using the standard passcode and password combination, Atom bank uses face and voice recognition to keep your money safe.
 The Atom app asks for a selfie and voice clip when logging in.

 You can see more on challenger vs traditional banks during lockdown in our industry report, which is free to download.

 In the App Store, the Atom banking app scores 4.7 out of 5 stars, from more than 15,000 reviews.
 It gets a similar average rating over at the Google Play store, where it picks up 4.4 out of 5 stars, from almost 3,000 reviews (March 2021).

 On Trustpilot, Atom has 4.6 out of 5 stars and a rating of “Excellent”, based on over 4,700 customer reviews.
 Positive reviews praised the app’s simplicity and ease of use, while negative feedback mentioned technical issues and specific problems with in-app face recognition.